 This currency pair has performed brilliantly yesterday as it added gains in its early trading hours as from 04:00 UTC.
 It recorded several momentary jumps throughout the day to close this bullish trend by 19:00 UTC at $1.27542.
 Earlier on Wednesday, it started consolidating and was last quoted down at the 1.27462 level at 03:00 UTC.
 It may gradually rise through the day, try the Options Builder tool.

 On Tuesday, the EUR/GBP pair traded downhill to reach a bottom low of 0.87863 around 19:00 UTC.
 Yesterday, the Pound reached record highs given a rising U.K. inflation rate.
 In today’s early trading hours, it was seen much volatile, thus making it difficult to decipher what trend it may follow.
 It is advisable to trade this asset with the 60-Seconds tool.

 The U.S. dollar definitely is the biggest catch of the day, currency pairs most likely to be affected, are the EUR/USD, GBP/USD and the AUD/USD.
 The NZD/USD pair can also be traded as New Zealand releases its First Quarter GDP at 22:45 GMT today.

 Wall Street indices such as the DOW F-JUN16, Nasdaq and the S&P 500 should not be missed.
 Traders can also consider the Brent Crude Oil-Apr17 and the Gold vs Oil pair since the IEA will release the U.S. Crude Oil Inventories at 14:30 GMT.

-Assets like the EUR/GBP, GBP/JPY, FTSE 100 and the FTSE MIB F-JUN16 index can be traded with the Classic Binary Options.
+Assets like the EUR/GBP, GBP/JPY, FTSE 100 and the FTSE MIB F-JUN16 index can be traded with the Classic Digital Options.